A Week in Scotland

-Soaking up the sound of Scottish bagpipes and marveling at Highland dance routines over dinner in Inverness.
+We are soaking up the sound of Scottish bagpipes and marveling at Highland dance routines over dinner in Inverness.
 Take a private tour of Glenturret Distillery and a private cruise on Loch Ness.
-Traveling through pretty-as-a-picture Glencoe, surrounded by forest, mountains, and moors.
-Exploring historic castles, from Blair to Edinburgh.
+We traveled through pretty-as-a-picture Glencoe, surrounded by forest, mountains, and moors.
+We are exploring historic castles, from Blair to Edinburgh.
 This is but a wee glimpse into what a week in storybook Scotland could look like for you with our esteemed supplier, well-versed in everything the country has to offer and guided by regional experts.

 Let’s take a closer look at what you can look forward to during a week in Scotland.

 With a historic landmark hotel as your home base, explore Glasgow at your leisure.
 Stirling Castle is a delight – a remarkable example of Scottish Renaissance architecture and how a town can develop around a castle.
-Here, too, you’ll take your exclusive tour of the Highlands’ oldest single malt distillery, where you can enjoy a sample and learn the art of whisky making.
+You’ll also take your exclusive tour of the Highlands’ oldest single malt distillery, where you can enjoy a sample and learn the art of whisky making.
 Before venturing into the wild Trossachs region, attend an impressive falconry presentation.

 Note: if you visit Edinburgh during August, you can attend the world-famous Edinburgh Military Tattoo, performed in front of the castle by Scottish military units.